longpractice/graph_theory_practice/Chapter 9 Directed Graphs.md

 Since strong connectivity is transitive, S_i therefore equals to the number of vertices in the fragment containing vertex i.

 ## 9-11
+step 1,

+find all the vertices numbers reachable from vertex 1.
+For each of the vertices found in 1, say v_i, find all the reachable vertices from v_i, which must also be reachable from vertex 1.

+add these newly reachable vertices to the first row.

+step 2, 3
+discover newly transitively reachable vertices through the newly added vertices in step 1.

+step 4
+do step 1, 2, 3 for all the rows